pentaho/pentaho-kettle/README.txt

     subprojects that can be built independently.
 These sub projects contain their own IVY files.

     For example, "src-ui" has become the "ui" project.
 Inside the "ui" project is the src folder that was "src-ui".
     It also has a build.xml, build.properties file, etc.

+Getting the source:

+     The source for TRUNK development can be found in the same place as before:

+         svn://source.pentaho.org/svnkettleroot/Kettle/trunk

+I already have that checked out.

+     That would be the old structure.
+DO NOT DO an svn update or commit from this.
+     An svn update will bring in the new structure but then also create tree conflicts on the files that have been changed in your project.
+The tree conflicts will prevent successful commits.

+     If you were to do a commit of files that have been moved without doing an update then the commit will fail with a message stating that the repository path does not exist.

+What is the best way to get my code into the new structure?

+     Check this project out:  svn://source.pentaho.org/svnkettleroot/Kettle/branches/trunk-restruct.
+     Merge the uncommitted code you have into it and stop committing into trunk.
+     This branch will become trunk when we cutover.

+     Changes committed into trunk before the cutover will be merged if those changes were not committed into the trunk-restruct branch.

+What if I have outstanding commits that can't be committed into trunk before the cutover?

+     You are going to have to merge them into the new structure after the cutover.

+What is the best way to merge?

+     Whichever way you are comfortable.

+     If you are using svn patches then they will have to be done on a per file basis.
+     Eclipse compare works but would be on a per file basis as well.

+     If you have changes to multiple files in the same folder then a tool like Meld would allow for multiple file differences.

+I got the source.
 What is that "assembly" folder?

      The assembly folder serves two purposes: